syerbes/myFirewall/README.md

       -ipdst,			Ip Destination.
 It can be a single value or a range: xxx.xxx.xxx.xxx OR xxx.xxx.xxx.xxx-xxx.xxx.xxx.xxx -portsrc,			Source port.
 It can be a single value or a range: x OR x:x -portdst,			Destination port.
 It can be a single value or a range: x OR x:x -pos,				Position to store the rule.
 Positions are important in terms of priority.
 If not icluded, the default position is the first (0).
       -proto,			Protocol.
 It can be: 'ah','egp','esp','gre','icmp','idp','igmp','ip','pim','pum','pup','raw','rsvp','sctp','tcp','tp','udp'.
       -intin,			Interface for incoming traffic.
       -intout,			Interface for outgoing traffic.
       -t				Target.
-It can be ACCEPT or BLOCK.
+It can be ACCEPT or DROP.
 Always needed when creating a rule.